hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 	}

-In 4.1, `userDetailsService` and `passwordEncoder` bean can be detected automaticially.
+In 4.1, `userDetailsService` and `passwordEncoder` bean can be detected automatically.
 No need to wire them by `AuthenticationManagerBuilder` manually.
 No need to override the `WebSecurityConfigurerAdapter` class and provide a custom configuration, a generic `WebSecurityConfigurerAdapter` bean is enough.

 	@Bean
     public BCryptPasswordEncoder passwordEncoder() {